kflim/messaging-app/README.md

 # Inbox-App

 This project is part of my ongoing effort to develop my full-stack skills.
-Currently, it is using Spring Boot, Apache Cassandra and Thymeleaf.
+Currently, it is using Thymeleaf, Spring Boot, Spring Security and Apache Cassandra.

 While I had learnt Spring Boot and related frameworks before, I had not yet practiced working on full-stack projects and this is my first time implementing one, though the UI is rather simple.